itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 # endregion
 ```

-The "eme_propagate:facet_data" stores the calculation mode of cells and ports and the total S-matrix.
+The "eme_propagate:facet_data" stores the calculation mode of cells and ports and the total S-matrix.<br/>
-The "eme_propagate:smatrix" stores the S-matrix after bidirectional transmission of the calculation port mode.
+The "eme_propagate:smatrix" stores the S-matrix after bidirectional transmission of the calculation port mode.<br/>
 The "propagation_sweep:sweep" stores the S-matrix corresponding to each length after sweeping.